Azzammi/Azzammi/README.md

 -->
 🌱 I’m currently in semester 6.
 🌱 I’m currently build pos app with accounting module like MYOB.
-🔭 I'm looking for a job, if you looking for web developer, maybe you can ping me 💻
+🔭 I'm currenty work fulltime at PT.
+Treetan Nusantara Network, if you looking for web developer, maybe you can ping me 💻
 ## 📫 How to reach me:
 * [Blog](https://azzammi.wordpress.com)
 * [Linkedin](https://www.linkedin.com/in/azzammi/)